MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 In preparing the MDE there are a few things to consider:

-1. What editor to use
+1. What editor/IDE to use
-2. Keyboard shorcuts
+2. Keyboard shorcut mappings
 3. Screen navigation
 4. Version control
 5. Timer